Social Search is Gen Z’s Google: Is Your Brand Visible Where It Matters?

 The Rise of Social Search

-Gen Z is rewriting the rules of search.
-Forget typing queries into Google—today’s young users are turning to TikTok, Instagram, YouTube, Reddit, and Discord for everything from product reviews to DIY tutorials.
+Gen Z search trends are rewriting the digital rulebook.
+Forget typing queries into Google – today’s young users are turning to TikTok, Instagram, YouTube, Reddit, and Discord for everything from product reviews to DIY tutorials.
 This isn’t a passing trend; it’s a fundamental transformation in how information is discovered.

 Key Data Points: